New Hampshire Background Check

 Let's examine what could appear on one of these reports.

-Criminal background check for employment will reveal the following types details for people with no-annulled convictions
+Criminal background check for employment will reveal the details of the following types for people with no-annulled convictions

 - Offense date